This is a collaborative post or advertisement.

 Have you bought a house?

-Did you find the process relatively easy or did you have similar stresses to us?
+Did you find the process of buying a house relatively easy or did you have similar stresses to us?
 Let me know in the comments below.